-- Check multifunction gauge display for messages. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows LIMP HOME, contact an authorized Can-Am dealer.
+- Check multifunction gauge display for messages. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows LIMP HOME, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.